Langdale area wildfire

 3.2 Our structure is shown on our website here.

 North Yorkshire is a place with a strong economy and a commitment to sustainable growth that enables our citizens to fulfil their ambitions and aspirations.
-The overall population is expected to increase from 618,100 in 2019 to 651,804 by 2043.
+The overall population is expected to increase from 618,100 (2019) to 651,804 by 2043.
 Within this increase, the population is projected to become substantially more aged.

 The plan describes how the council needs to continue to change, details some of our recent achievements and sets out our priorities for action for the next year.
 It also details where our funding comes from and what it is spent on.

-The council protects our own employees from becoming victims of modern slavery, through fair and robust recruitment practices, pay and conditions, and having support mechanisms in place such as access to whistleblowing, and an employee assistance programme.
+The council protects our own employees from becoming victims of modern slavery, through fair and robust recruitment practise, pay and conditions, and having support mechanisms in place such as access to whistleblowing, and an employee assistance programme.

-Procurement at the council is a centralised function and spends around £650m with approximately 5,000 suppliers each year.
-All spending figures relate to the period 1 April 2023 to 31 March 2024 and 297 suppliers are uncategorised.
+Procurement at the council is a centralised function and spends around £850m with approximately 8,000 suppliers each year.
+All spending figures relate to the period 1 April 2024 to 31 March 2025 and 297 suppliers are uncategorised.
 Our procurement activity is focused around three main categories of spend:

 The people procurement team includes contracts for older people, adults with disabilities, mental health service, education, children and families and public health.